tabsdata/tutorials/t01_csv_pub_sub/README.md

 If the function has finished executing, you will see Published in the status.

-Even though there is only one subscriber that was executed on refresh of the published table, it will work for any number of subscribers that are registered.
+In this example, there is only one subscriber that was executed on refresh of the published table.
+However, it will work for any number of subscribers that are registered and have their input tables associated with the publisher.

 ## Check the Subscriber Output: